ionic-team/ionic-docs/versioned_docs/version-v5/developing/android.md

 ## Project Setup

 Before apps can be deployed to Android simulators and devices, the native project must be configured.
-You also need to run `ionic build` if you haven't already.

 1. **Generate the native project, if it does not already exist.**